 - Townhomes, Condominiums and properties held in a Trust or Contract for Deed are eligible.

 - Loan approval is subject to credit and program guidelines.

 - To qualify for this program borrower(s) must not be eligible for any other financing administered by CEE.

 - Eligible improvements will be determined through a required analysis of the emergency condition of the property.

-- 2 bids are required from properly licensed contractors for projects over $15,000.
+- 2 bids are required from a properly licensed or registered contractor with the MN Department of Labor for projects over $15,000.

 - For do-it-yourself projects, a materials list including prices is required.
 The cost for labor and the purchase of tools may not be included in the loan.